Combining the power of Apache Spark and AI Platform Notebooks with Dataproc Hub

 Although both of those products provide advanced features to set up notebooks, until now,

 Data scientists either needed to choose between Spark and their favorite ML libraries or had to spend time setting up their environments.
 This could prove cumbersome and often repetitive.
 That time could be spent exploring interesting data instead.

 Administrators could provide users with ready-to-use environments but had little means to customize the managed environments based on specific users or groups of users.
 This could lead to unwanted costs and security management overhead.

 Data scientists have told us that they want the flexibility of running interactive Spark tasks at scale while still having access to the ML libraries that they need from within the same notebook and with minimum setup overhead.

 Administrators have told us that they want to provide data scientists with an easy way to explore datasets interactively and at scale while still ensuring that the platform meets the costs and security constraints of their company.

-We’re introducing Dataproc Hub to address those needs.
+We’re introducing Dataproc Hub, a control plane that addresses those needs.
 Dataproc Hub is built on core Google Cloud products (Cloud Storage, AI Platform Notebooks and Dataproc) and open-source software (JupyterHub, Jupyter and JupyterLab).